mWalrus/ssh-watcher/README.md

 # SSH Watcher

-A small script to monitor incoming ssh connections.
+A small script to monitor incoming SSH connections.

+# Requirements

+To be able to run this script you will need to install [ufw](https://wiki.archlinux.org/index.php/Uncomplicated_Firewall "Uncomplicated Firewall").

+**IMPORTANT**: If you are installing ufw for the first time and you are doing it over an SSH connection you need add rules to allow SSH connections.
+Otherwise your connection will be terminated and you wont be able to log in anymore.

 # Features